rlister/builder_beer/README.md

 Builds your docker containers while you relax with a beer.

-This is lame: it is just a resque worker than does `docker build` and `docker push`.
+This is lame: it is just a resque worker that clones a repo from github, does `docker build` and `docker push`.
 It can be triggered from a sinatra webhook.
 That's it.

 ## Installation